cppalliance/safe-cpp/proposal/draft.md

   // Pass by relocation (unsafe) mut vec.push_back("Hello unsafe type qualifier!");

-  // Pass const char*
-  // Construct inside emplace_back (unsafe)
-  mut vec.push_back("I integrate with legacy types");

-  // Append Bar to the end of Foo (unsafe) mut vec[0] += vec[1];
+  // Append Bar to the end of Foo (unsafe) mut vec[0] += "Another unsafe string";

   std2::println(vec[0]);
 }
 ```

 We want to use the new memory safe vector with the legacy string type.
 The new vector is borrow checked, eliminating use-after-free and iterator invalidation defects.
 It presents a safe interface.
 But the old string is pre-safety.
 All its member functions are unsafe.
-If we want to specialize the new vector on the old string, we need to mark it `unsafe`.
+We want to specialize the new vector on the old string, so we mark it `unsafe`.

 The unsafe type qualifier propagates through the instantiated vector.
-The expressions returned through the `operator[]` accessor are unsafe qualified, so we can call unsafe member functions on the string, even in main's safe context.
+The expressions returned from the `operator[]` accessor are unsafe qualified, allowing us to call unsafe member functions on the string, even in main's safe context.

 Let's simplify the example above and study it in detail.